Ostrzy/dotfiles/README.md

 1. Add `Downloads` and `Applications` to Dock extras

-1. Set `Terminal.app` theme
-    - Download and run [`Monokai Pro (Filter Spectrum)`](https://github.com/lysyi3m/osx-terminal-themes#monokai-pro-filter-spectrum) theme file
-    - Change font to `Meslo LG M for Powerline`
+1. Import iTerm2 profile from `configurations/` folder

 1. Install [Setapp](https://setapp.com/) and following apps with it:

    - Bartender
    - BusyCal
    - CleanMyMac X
    - iStat Menus
    - Lungo
    - Mate Translate
    - Mosaic
    - Paste
+   - SQLPro Studio
+   - PixelSnap

 1. Configure SetApp apps

    - For iStat Menus there are exported settings in `configurations/` folder
    - Rest needs to be done manually

 1. Add generated ssh key to appropriate services